cs444-defectives/nachos/README.md

 ## MGSt Hall Elevator

-Please run with `nachos -P 3` along with whatever randomization flags convince you that our solution is appropriate.
+Run with `nachos -P 3` along with whatever randomization flags convince you that our solution is appropriate.
 You may turn on lock and condition DEBUG messages if you like by appending the flag `-d L`, but note that this will produce *a lot* of output.